An AI-powered media recognition

 Context

-People constantly stumble upon viral clips and scenes but struggle to identify them
+People constantly discover clips without enough context to identify them

-People constantly stumble upon viral clips and scenes but struggle to identify them
+People constantly discover clips without enough context to identify them

 Challenge